Nursing documentation: Assessment

 The documentation of nursing assessment is the recording of the process about how a judgment was made and its related factors, in addition to the result of the judgment.
 It makes the process of nursing assessment visible through what is presented in the documentation content.

 During nursing assessment, a nurse systematically collects, verifies, analyses and communicates a health care client's information to derive a nursing diagnosis and plan individualized nursing care for the client.
 Complete and accurate nursing assessment determines the accuracy of the other stages of the nursing process.

 The nursing documents may contain a number of assessment forms.
 In an assessment form, a licensed Registered Nurse records the client's information, such as physiological, psychological, sociological, and spiritual status (see Figure 2).
 The accuracy and completeness of nursing assessment determine the accuracy of care planning in the nursing process.

 Nursing care plan

 The nursing care plan (NCP) is a clinical document recording the nursing process, which is a systematic method of planning and providing care to clients.
-It was originally developed in hospitals to guide nursing students or junior nurses in providing care to client; however, the format was task-oriened rather than nursing-process-based.
+It was originally developed in hospitals to guide nursing students or junior nurses in providing care to client; however, the format was task-oriented rather than nursing-process-based.
 Nowadays, the NCP is widely used in nursing in various clinical and educational settings as a tool to direct individualized nursing care for clients.